The Beatles– 50thAnniversary

 Gallery owner Robert Fraser (Paul McCartney’s art dealer) helped him acquire paintings by surrealist Rene Magritte, one of which was the inspiration for the Beatles’ Apple Records logo and label art.
 (Magritte was also one of the characters in the crowd on the Sgt.
 Pepper album cover).

 By Madeline Bocaro ©

-It was agreed that the albums should be numbered.
+It was agreed that each of the millions of albums should be numbered.
 As Hamilton said, “It should be treated like a very small edition publication of poems or something!”
-The irony was that there were millions of albums printed.
+Hamilton considered the irony of millions of albums being numbered to be similar to a Fluxus idea.
 Each LP had a unique serial number stamped in gray.
 Numbers 000001 to 000020 were given to the Beatles and their friends.
 Each factory’s numbering system varied.

 Ringo auctioned his copy of the album (No. A0000001) for charity in July of 2013.
 It was the first No. 1 from the first UK pressing, which sold for $790,000.
 When the first run ended in early/mid 1971 the numbered albums became highly desirable.
 The highest white album number is 3,116,706.
 An “A” on the serial number indicates one of several U.S. pressings.

 To find out the origin of your numbered album, there is an online White Album Registry – a fabulous resource! http://www.whitealbumregistry.com

 THE REVOLUTIONS: 1, 2 and 9